jmayank23/YellowTaxiAnalysis/README.md

 #### Preprocessing and Feature Selection

 - Rows with any missing values were removed as it may be falsely detected as abnormal data.
-- Trip Duration was calculated seconds by subtracting the pickup time from the dropoff time and added as a new colume ("trip duration")
+- Trip Duration was calculated in seconds by subtracting the pickup time from the dropoff time and added as a new column ("trip duration")
 - Trips with non-positive durations were filtered out from the analysis.
 - Selected Feature: "trip_duration", "trip_distance", "fare_amount", "total_amount", "tip_amount", "tolls_amount", "congestion_surcharge", "airport_fee"
 - VectorAssembler was used to combine the selected features into a single vector column named features.